Creating Knowledge Agents

 Knowledge Agents power both search results and natural chat conversations throughout Guru, providing contextual responses that feel like talking to a knowledgeable teammate.
-Whether you're searching for quick answers or having extended conversations, Knowledge Agents adapt to your questions and provide relevant, accurate information tailored to your team's specific needs.
+This guide will help you create, configure, and deploy Knowledge Agents tailored to your team's specific needs.

 👥